 - Secret SEO Tips to Make $20,000 a Month Blogging: Interview With Debbie Gartner

 - Stupid Simple SEO – Is it Worth It?
 My Before and After Results After Taking This Course

-It’s the perfect way to get more content for your blog, and it leaves you with more time to focus on the money-making aspects of your business.
+It’s the perfect way to get fresh content for your blog, and it leaves you with more time to focus on the money-making aspects of your business.

-If you’d like to guest post on my website, here are my requirements to submit your pitch!
+If you’d like to guest post on my website, here are my requirements to submit your pitch for consideration!

 This template already comes with guest post guidelines you’ll need and also protects you from copyright violations and many other legal issues!

 4. Set Aside Specific Times & Location to Blog Consistently

 One of the top tips I can give you from my own blogging experience is to set aside specific times and a central place for your writing habit.